J. M. DeMatteis: Other media

 DeMatteis has also written for television, having scripted episodes of the 1980s incarnation of The Twilight Zone, the syndicated series The Adventures of Superboy and Earth: Final Conflict, as well as for the animated series The Real Ghostbusters, Justice League Unlimited, Legion of Super Heroes, Batman: The Brave and the Bold, Ben 10: Ultimate Alien, Sym-Bionic Titan, ThunderCats, Teen Titans Go! and Marvel's Spider-Man.
 DeMatteis also wrote the 2015 animated DTV movie Batman vs. Robin and its 2016 sequel, Batman: Bad Blood.
 The same year, DeMatteis wrote multiple episodes of Cartoon Network's Be Cool, Scooby-Doo!.
-In 2017, DeMatteis co-wrote the DTV movie Justice League Dark and, in 2018, he wrote all episodes of the CW Seed spin-off animated series Constantine: City of Demons and the expanded, DTV movie Constantine: City of Demons – The Movie.
+In 2017, DeMatteis co-wrote Justice League Dark and, in 2018, he wrote the spin-off animated series Constantine: City of Demons.
 The same year he wrote animated shorts starring Adam Strange and Neil Gaiman's Sandman character, Death.
-In 2020 DeMatteis wrote the DTV movie Deathstroke: Knights & Dragons, as well as the animated adaptation of the celebrated graphic novel, Superman: Red Son.
+In 2020 DeMatteis wrote Deathstroke: Knights & Dragons, as well as the animated adaptation of the graphic novel Superman: Red Son.
+In 2024, he wrote an episode of Amazon's Batman: Caped Crusader series, which will be part of the show's upcoming second season.

 Also a musician, DeMatteis released one album in the late 1990s, How Many Lifetimes?.